joel-chalkley-od/rjc-react-native-fs/README.md

 As @a-koka pointed out, you should then update your package.json to `"react-native-fs": "2.0.1-rc.2"` (without the tilde)

-### Adding automatically with react-native link

-At the command line, in your project folder, type:

-`react-native link react-native-fs`

-Done!
-No need to worry about manually adding the library to your project.

 ###  Adding with CocoaPods